shahrukhnxb/OAuth1/README.md

 This is a separate-but-related project to [WP API][], designed to provide authentication suitable for the API.

+## Fork Notes (@kosso)

+- The WP_Query to get_consumer was failing (returning more than one) if there were more than one consumer registered.
+-- Edited the query array to just get the consumer by meta_key = key.

 ## Documentation

 Read the [plugin's documentation][docs].